Bhutan & Nepal: Himalayan Kingdoms of Beauty and Spirituality

 Hotel: Dwarika's Hotel - This architectural masterpiece, constructed using traditional techniques and materials, provided authentic Newari cultural immersion while offering luxury accommodations.
 The property demonstrated how traditional craftsmanship could create contemporary luxury experiences.

-Swayambhunath (Monkey Temple): This ancient Buddhist stupa, perched on a hilltop overlooking Kathmandu Valley, provided spiritual experiences while offering panoramic views of urban Nepal and surrounding mountains.
+Swayambhunath Stupa (Monkey Temple): This ancient Buddhist stupa, perched on a hilltop overlooking Kathmandu Valley, provided spiritual experiences while offering panoramic views of urban Nepal and surrounding mountains.
+The resident monkey population added character to this sacred site, though visitors needed to guard belongings carefully.

 Cultural Preservation: Visiting traditional craft workshops, ancient libraries, and cultural institutions revealed how Nepal maintains cultural heritage despite modernization pressures and economic challenges.